|

 Naval Reserve and on the Harbour Board salvage tugs.

-He had joined the Dover Harbour Board on 2 April 1908,
+At sea since he was 16, he had joined the Dover Harbour Board on 2 April 1908,

 and served as an AB on the tug "Lady Vita".
 He had been